ojdon/vuejs-wordpress-theme-starter/readme.md

 1. Press `Saves Changes` button
 1. Go to `Settings > Permalinks`
 1. Select the permalinks structure as `Custom Structure` with the entry `/news/%postname%/`
-1. PRess the `Save Changes` button
+1. Press the `Save Changes` button

 ## External References